Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Emotional stress and lack of sleep

-- Aggressive cleaning agents or synthetic fragrances
+- Aggressive detergents or synthetic fragrances

 - Extreme temperatures and low humidity

-- Certain foods (varies greatly from individual to individual)
+- Certain foods (highly individual)

 - Textiles such as wool or synthetic materials